TumbleBee6/yapb/README.md

 ## What the Hell is this Fork?
-This fork is ment to experiment and slighly extend a few core concepts provided in YaPB and is not to be taken seriously by any means.
+This fork is meant to experiment and slighly extend a few core concepts provided in YaPB and is not to be taken seriously by any means.
 (This fork is managed by inexperienced individuals that intend to add ambitious elements.)

 -- 32BytesInC